Gazing Into Gentle EyesAugust 18, 2014

-We had expected to be awed by the mountain gorillas, but those eyes!
+We had expected to be awed on safari by the mountain gorillas, but those eyes!
 We hadn’t anticipated those questioning brown eyes, quietly gazing at us as if seeking a connection.
 Hiking the misty slopes of Rwanda’s Virunga Mountains, where the late Dian Fossey studied gorilla behavior for nearly 20 years, fulfills its exotic promise.
 It was inspirational, emotional, and profoundly fulfilling—perhaps the most magical few hours of our lives.

 To reach the Virungas, it’s a stunning drive from Rwanda’s capital of Kigali, with lush landscapes unfolding at each turn.
 Remote hamlets dot the hilly green countryside and fertile volcanic slopes are neatly planted with dense rows of cowpea and string beans as far as the eye can see.

 Two hours later we arrived in the small town of Musanze with its dramatic mountain chain backdrop.
-Every August, 10,000 people flock to the town for the annual “Naming Ceremony” of the baby gorillas born that year – a clever initiative conceived by American zoologist/biologist, Jack Hanna, to reinforce the connection between the Rwandans and their prized gorilla neighbors.
+Every August, 10,000 people flock to the town for the annual “Naming Ceremony” of the baby gorillas born that year – a clever initiative conceived by American zoologist/biologist, Jack Hanna, to reinforce the connection between the Rwandans and their prized gorilla neighbours.

 Jack and his wife Suzi love Rwanda and built a three-bedroom home here that they also rent with a full complement of staff.
 Located on a (charmingly overgrown!)
 9-hole golf course surrounded by Eucalyptus trees, it’s cozy and inviting, filled with family photos.
 We especially enjoyed dining and lounging on the large deck affording dramatic mountain views.
 A local dance troupe came to welcome us and we quickly made ourselves at home—especially Dennis!